What is Diverticular Disease?

-Diverticula are small pouches or sacs that form in the wall of the colon (large intestine).
+Diverticula are small pouches or sacs that usually form in the walls of the colon (large intestine).

 - Enjoy a healthy diet that includes a wide variety of foods.

 - Fibre may help prevent diverticula (sacs or pouches in the colon) from forming and may make symptoms of diverticular disease less severe.
 Fibre does not repair diverticula that you already have.

 - Aim to fill half your plate with vegetables and fruits.